An Interview with Ogedengbe Ikeoluwa

 13. Have you had any challenge with a lecturer in the past?
 How did you scale through?

-I have never had issues with a lecturer.
-I would say I’m pretty quiet and I preferred it that way.
+I have never had issues with a lecturer probably because I’m pretty quiet and prefer it that way.
 I didn’t really like being close to them personally, not that I see anything wrong in it but I felt I did not need that attention.
-I just let my work speak for me.
-God did speak for me.
+Most times, I just let my work speak for me and God did speak for me.

 14. Would you advise students to combine academics with other activities while on campus?
 Why?

 Life is beyond school, but a major part of what happens in life is determined by what happened in school.
 Combining academics and other activities is a dicey thing.
 First of all, whatever we are combining should not be contradictory or detrimental to the objective of studying, to say the least.

 I believe life to be a whole package, not a fragmented mess.
 Whatever we do should be tailored towards maintaining the wholeness of our entire being.
 The best way to do this is to have a life goal or vision as we sometimes put it.
 When you strictly follow a vision, you will not be plagued with a plethora of conflicting activities but would rather have a fulfilling sense of harmony no matter the level of the diversity of your activities.

 In that case, more can actually be better.
 Albeit, in some cases, less is best.
 It depends on the accuracy of your personal assessment and how much you have discovered about yourself.